Holly-Horwood/keto_pantry/README.md

 ### **Manual Testing**

 **Implementation:**
- Users clicked on all buttons and links and interacted with the recipes in all possible variations, users also changed screen sizes throughout the process to make sure the site was responsive.
+ Users clicked on all buttons and links and interacted with each page in all possible variations, users also changed screen sizes throughout the process to make sure the site was responsive.

 **Results:**
  All buttons and links behaved as expected, and site overall worked as intended.